 The Holberton School concept actually sounds pretty neat, and it’s even better knowing that successful alumni strongly approved of their time there (here’s to you, Bredemeier).

 The Holberton school describes itself (on its Switchup website) as “the first school in the world to be fully community-driven.
 What that means is:

 - No formal teachers, but industry specialists

-- The curriculum is ALWAYS evolving, based in feedbacks [sic] from our mentors
+- The curriculum is ALWAYS evolving, based on feedbacks [sic] from our mentors

-- We have real-life specialists of every field supporting the curriculum and our students (including Artificial Intelligence, Deep Learning, IoT, Security, Mobile…)
+- We have real-life specialists in every field supporting the curriculum and our students (including Artificial Intelligence, Deep Learning, IoT, Security, Mobile…)

 Holberton School has today more than 150 mentors, software engineers working at Uber, Google, Apple, CTO of IBM and founder of Docker, Yahoo!, Alta Vista, etc…”

 So the programs and bootcamps that Switchup has pulled together in their database check out.
 Well—most of them check out.
 But you can find the ones that work for you with help from Switchup, the forum, and the reviews.

 Switchup is free to use—the advice on their blog, the community forum, their match-up service—all free.

 The site is easy to use.
 The search features are helpful.
 You have program pricing, reviews, and content covered all in one handy platform.
 This makes it way easier to compare relevant programs and decide which is the best fit for you.